Ta7a21/coding-for-embedded/chapter_1.md

 2. Operations with double convert smaller types to double
 3. Integer promotion takes place on arithmetic operations between smaller types (int or unsigned int depends on the value size)
 4. In arithmetic operations:
-     • If types are different but signs are equal? convert the smaller types to bigger ones
+    * If types are different but signs are equal? convert the smaller types to bigger ones
-     • if signs are different? if types are equal? convert the unsigned to signed : if bigger type is unsigned? convert the smaller to unsigned and expand its size : if bigger type is signed? convert the smaller to signed and expand its size
+    * if signs are different?
+        * if types are equal? convert the unsigned to signed
+        * if the bigger type is unsigned? convert the smaller to unsigned and expand its size
+        * if the bigger type is signed? convert the smaller to signed and expand its size